saymrwulf/fpga-verilog-lab/notes.md

-2024-04-18T01:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2024-05-09T23:16:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2024-05-09T06:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)
+2024-04-18T01:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2024-05-09T23:16:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2024-05-09T06:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2024-05-09T23:56:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab)